xianlinbox/daily_practise/aws-solution-architect/compute.md

 Accelator is more for redirect, can also work for TCP/UDP, MQTT, ip -> endpoints, can used for distribute traff Global Accelerator can only to: ELB/ALB/EC2/Elastic IP.

+GA provided custom routing accelerator, which allows use your own app logic to routing, this one only support VPC subnet endpoints, each containing one or more EC2 instances that are running your application

 CloudFront is more for CDN, DNS -> IP, if DNS cached, CloudFront can't help on anything.